magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

 If you are using DC/OS, you will need the external IP address of the public agent load balancer.

-Once you have the external IP address for the VGA, you can access the service using `curl`:
+Once you have the external IP address for the VGA, you can access the application using `curl`:

 ```
 curl -H "Host: 9050.sava.vamp" http://<vga-external-ip>/